jankotek/mapdb-site/_posts/2017-05-24-kotlin_vs_java_lambdas_and_locks.md

 }
 ```
 This works reasonably well.
-It is easy to refactor old (thread unsafe) code to use this construct.
+It is easy to refactor old (thread unsafe) code to use this new construct.
-But errors may be introduced,
+But it is easy to introduce errors,
-for example if different lock variable is unlocked, `ReadWriteLock` uses read lock instead of write lock etc...
+for example if a different lock variable is unlocked, or `ReadWriteLock` unlocks readLock instead of writeLock...

-Usual way is to wrap thread safe code into lambda, and specify lock only once.
+One way is to wrap thread safe code into lambda, and specify lock only once.

 It would be nice to have `withLock` [directly on Lock interface](https://stackoverflow.com/questions/24034240/why-didnt-java-8-add-withlock-default-methods-to-the-java-util-concurrent-lo), but maybe in Java 9.
 In Java8 we have to specify our own method which takes lock and lambda:

 ```java